milkbottledude/BAISmods/Documentation.md

 Here, we provide the list of modules applicable for ID and CD education use.

-### Chapter 1.5: Unrestricted Modules
+## Chapter 2: Unrestricted Modules

+### 2.1: Modules of Minors

 Ok, lots to be done for this subchapter.
-First thing to do is list out all NUS minors and majors of interest.
+First thing to do is list out all NUS minors of interest.

 **1) Chinese Language**: